sanskarg348/Intern-Assignment/README.md

 The Repositery contains the main.ipynb jupyter notebook which contains all the tasks

-But to Run the Notebook add the data file in the same folder as the main.ipynb as git does not allow large file to be uploaded to the git hub repositery
+But to Run the Notebook add the data file in the same folder as the main.ipynb,  as Github does not allow large file to be uploaded to the git hub repositery

 The libraries Required are:
 1. Pandas